herman-woo/cardshop-api/README.md

 #### Endpoints that do not require a token:
 - '/' the root endpoint simply takes you too the title, and helps users know the app is running
+- 'users/create' creates a new user where the body of the post request looks like this:
+{
+    "first": "Udacity",
+    "last": "Four",
+    "password": "password"
+}
 - '/products/all' endpoint allows anyone to get an array of all products in the database
 - 'products/:id' where id is the specific value from the products table will return the 1 specified product
 - 'users/login' this endpoint will return a token if the body contains existing user information